dependabot/dependabot-core/README.md

 ## Setup

-To run Dependabot Core, you'll need Ruby, Python, PHP, Elixir, Node and Rust installed.
-The main library is written in Ruby, while JavaScript, Python, PHP, Elixir and Rust are required for dealing with updates for their respective languages.
+To run all of Dependabot Core, you'll need Ruby, Python, PHP, Elixir, Node, Java and Rust installed.
+However, if you just wish to run it for a single language you can get away with just having that language and Ruby.

+The main library is written in Ruby, while JavaScript, Python, PHP, Java, Elixir and Rust are required for dealing with updates for their respective languages.